mareames/toys/README.md

 # toys
-a few toy data structures and simple algorithm implementations
+a few toy data structures and algorithm implementations